-An external stakeholder group of practitioners, researchers, policymakers, and community leaders in the field of childhood obesity prevention has collaborated extensively with the Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES).
+An external stakeholder group of practitioners, researchers, policymakers, and community leaders in the field of childhood obesity prevention has collaborated extensively with the Childhood Obesity Intervention Cost-Effectiveness Study (CHOICES) Project.

 Members of the stakeholder group have steered and served on national panels and advisory committees, directed programs, taught courses, authored publications on childhood obesity, received many competitive grants, and won prestigious awards for their work.

-CHOICES’ stakeholders have been engaged through the CHOICES research process to ensure that the interventions evaluated are relevant to policymakers and other decision-makers and that the methods and project reports are transparent and meaningful.
+Our’ stakeholders have been engaged through our research process to ensure that the interventions evaluated are relevant to policymakers and other decision-makers and that the methods and project reports are transparent and meaningful.
 Their engagement has significantly influenced the content, methods, and overall course of the project.

 Stakeholders’ main contributions include: